rushabhTt/Note-Sharing-Web-Application/README.md

     - On Unix or MacOS: `source environment_name/bin/activate`

 ## Running the Project
-1. **Navigate to Project Folder**: Open your command prompt or terminal and navigate to the project folder where your Django project is located.
-2. **Install Dependencies**: Run the following command to install the required dependencies listed in `requirements.txt`:
+1. **Navigating to Project Folder and Installing Dependencies**: Open your command prompt or terminal and navigating to the project folder where our Django project is located to Install Dependencies: Run the following command to install the required dependencies listed in `requirements.txt`:
     ```bash
     cd ./django-notesapp
     pip install -r requirements.txt
     ```
-3. **Database Setup**:
+2. **Database Setup**:
     - Create the initial database schema by running:
         ```bash
         python manage.py makemigrations